 The point of asking people to count passes is to get them to focus on one aspect of the action.
-But there’s something else going on: halfway through the video, an actor wearing a gorilla suit walks across the stage, pauses in its center, turns to face the camera, thumps his chest, and resumes walking.
+But there’s something else going on: Halfway through the video, an actor wearing a gorilla suit walks across the stage, pauses in its center, turns to face the camera, thumps his chest, and resumes walking.
 And, astonishingly, about half of the people who are shown the video do not see the gorilla!
 Chabris and Simons’ point is that at times we only have an illusion of attention, or inattentional blindness.
 So what?
 Well, several things:

 Experience what it means to be unexpected.
-In Chabris and Simons’ words: “the experience of being unexpected yourself might make you better able to notice similar unexpected events” [p.
-16].
+In Chabris and Simons’ words: “the experience of being unexpected yourself might make you better able to notice similar unexpected events” (p.
+16).

 Increase the signal-to-noise ratio.
 “A motorist is less likely to collide with a person walking and bicycling if more people walk or bicycle” (source).
 That is, as the unexpected becomes more expected, it becomes more recognizable.
 So, on the road, you may want to get your friends to ride their bikes more.

 Remove distractions.
 We have a finite amount of attention that we can bring to a task.
 If we do more than one thing at the time, this attention gets divided.
 If we are only confronted to expected events, this might not be a big deal, but if we’re challenged, then we can easily get in trouble.
-Driving, that means staying off the phone—and using a hands-free phones is almost as bad as using a regular phone [pp. 22–26].
+Driving, that means staying off the phone—and using a hands-free phones is almost as bad as using a regular phone (pp. 22–26).
 Solving problems, that probably means eliminating all sorts of distractions to focus on one thing at a time.
 (This result holds even with experts operating in their domain of expertise and it’s not limited to visual cues, auditory ones are also affected.)

-I’m afraid that I don’t have a general, actionable conclusion to these findings, apart from taking notice of our fallibility and taking it into account as we solve problems.
+I’m afraid that I don’t have a general, actionable conclusion for these findings, apart from taking notice of our fallibility and taking it into account as we solve problems.
 Oh and, of course, actively looking out for bikes while you drive, too.